3 Day Athens Itinerary

 This impressive building was the first one to be built.
 Its neoclassical architecture, where each detail was carefully constructed will leave you speechless.
 Being one of the trademarks of Athens, glancing the beauty of the University is really a special thing to do in Athens.
 Among other significant offices, globally known, the Great Hall of Ceremonies, is located within the walls of the University.

-Foreigners have the special opportunity to visit the Greek Parliament free of charge.
 Explore the famous Assembly Hall and pass through corridors where some of the most powerful people in the world used to walk.
-In the case you are planning to visit Athens during June, July and September, participate in guided tours and learn interesting information about Greek parliament and the building itself.
+Feel free to enter this magnificent edifice, since foreigners have the special opportunity to visit the Greek Parliament free of charge.
+In case you are planning to visit Athens during June, July and September, participate in guided tours and learn interesting information about Greek parliament and the building itself.

 Many visitors, including Greeks, stand in front of War Memorial of the Unknown Soldier to show respect to all of the unknown warriors that lost their lives during the wars.